k2view-academy/K2View-Academy/articles/99_Broadway/25_broadway_flow_window_run_and_debug_flow.md

 ### Updating a Schema

-The Broadway Debug process learns the schema of complex output parameters and can suggest how to update the schema based on the parameter's value:
+The Broadway Debug process *learns* the schema of complex output parameters and can suggest how to update a schema based on a parameter's value.

-- When debugging an Actor with a complex output parameter, the parameter port is in red:
+When debugging an Actor with a complex output parameter, the parameter port is red:

   ![](/articles/99_Broadway/images/debug_update_schema.png)

-- Click the port of the parameter (marked by red) to open the Compare Schema window.
+1. Click the **parameter's port** (marked by red) to open the Compare Schema window.

   ![](/articles/99_Broadway/images/compare_schema.png)

-- Click **Update** to update the output parameter's schema.
+2. Click **Update** to update the output parameter's schema.
 To open the [Data Inspector](/articles/99_Broadway/27_broadway_data_inspection.md), click the **+** adjacent to the Actor's output argument.
 The **yellow segment** is expanded and displays the schema on the left side and the data values on the right.

-- You can now [link](/articles/99_Broadway/20_broadway_flow_linking_actors.md) the output parameters of the schema to another actor:
+3. [Link](/articles/99_Broadway/20_broadway_flow_linking_actors.md) the output parameters of the schema to another actor.

   ![](/articles/99_Broadway/images/data_insepction_debug.png)